-RV kitchens are more times than not, small and cramped.
+RV kitchens are, more times than not, small and cramped.
 Not exactly the cozy space where you and your spouse can prepare a gourmet dinner together; rather, you’re most likely going to take turns entering and exiting the kitchen or take turns cooking and washing the dishes.

-It may or may not be that bad; depending on the layout of your rig you may have a galley slide that gives you more room maneuver or a dinette slide that gives you much needed floor space.
+It may or may not be that bad; depending on the layout of your rig, you may have a galley slide that gives you more room to maneuver or a dinette slide that gives you much-needed floor space.

 Stand back and do a visual scan of your space.

 Look beyond your existing kitchen cabinets and think out of the box.
-Is there empty space that isn’t being used or maybe there is empty space that isn’t even visible.
-Are you using the hall closet for clothes storage just because it’s a hall closet and that’s what hall closets are used for?
+Is there empty space that isn’t being used or maybe there is empty space that isn’t even visible?
+Are you using the hall closet for clothes storage just because it’s a hall closet, and that’s what hall closets are used for?

-When you look beyond what already exists, you may find your closet becomes a home for pots, pans and kitchen appliances and your dining room table becomes a window seat with the perfect food storage solution or an office or scrap-booking space with a view.
+When you look beyond what already exists, you may find your closet becomes a home for pots, pans, and kitchen appliances, and your dining room table becomes a window seat with the perfect food storage solution or an office or scrap-booking space with a view.

 Restructuring – The Appliance Cabinet

 When you have visualized your need, you can then begin to restructure your space to accommodate that need.
 RV kitchen cabinets are narrow and not very deep.
-This is fine for part time life in an RV but, the full time RV lifestyle necessitates better utilization of all free space.
+This is fine for part-time life in an RV, but the full-time RV lifestyle necessitates better utilization of all free space.

-The hall closet easily converts to a shelved space for all your pots, pans and small kitchen appliances such as crock pots, electric fry-pans, blender and larger roasting pans, and such.
+The hall closet easily converts to a shelved space for all your pots, pans, and small kitchen appliances such as crock pots, electric fry-pans, blenders and larger roasting pans, and such.

 Under Sofa Storage Drawer

 In many RV design layouts, you have a jack-knife sofa that lifts up and flat for sleeping guests.
-Under the sofa is much needed storage space.
-For example, in our coach we have an L-Shaped sofa.
+Under the sofa is much-needed storage space.
+For example, in our coach, we have an L-Shaped sofa.

 We easily utilized that wasted space by purchasing a drawer front at a building supply store and extendable drawer slides at a local auction.
 My husband built the drawer box and assembled the components.

-Dining Room Table vs Window Seat Storage
+Dining Room Table vs. Window Seat Storage

-It may be accumulated pocket change, hats, magazines, maybe even a screwdriver, hammer and a drill.
-In that case you may be like us and have been eating your meals in your living space while watching the nightly news.
+It may be accumulated pocket change, hats, magazines, or maybe even a screwdriver, hammer, and drill.
+In that case, you may be like us and have been eating your meals in your living space while watching the nightly news.

 With the cost of nearly everything going no place but up, including food, we decided to replace our dining table and two very heavy chairs with an attractive window storage seat with a view out our front palladium windows.

 Installing them under our windows where our table and chairs used to be.
 Topped with a sturdy wood plank the length of the cabinets and several attractive chair cushions, we now have the perfect storage option for all our survival food and a spot to read and enjoy a sunrise.

 Counter Space Extension

-At the end of your counter there is probably a walkway through the kitchen to the bedroom or to the living room.
+At the end of your counter, there is probably a walkway through the kitchen to the bedroom or to the living room.
 Purchase a large chopping block or cutting board from Walmart or a kitchen store.

-The cutting board folds down when not in use then lifts up and snaps into place to add about an 18″ X 22″ extra usable counter or cutting space.
+The cutting board folds down when not in use, then lifts up and snaps into place to add about an 18″ X 22″ extra usable counter or cutting space.
 Any size cutting board the approximate width of your existing countertop will do.